Varieties of French: Lao

 Lao French is spoken in Laos.
 It goes back to the French colonization of Indochina despite a decline in the language after the country's independence and the communist takeover.
 A revival has now raised the number of students learning French to 35%.
 In addition, the Laotian élite and the elderly population speak French, which is the diplomatic language of Laos.

-Vietnam
+Vietnamese

 Vietnamese French is spoken in Vietnam, which has the largest Francophone population in Asia.
 Over 5% of the population learn the language or speak it well.
 French is also spoken among the elderly in Vietnam as a legacy of the colonial French era and also by the country's élite.
 A French pidgin, Tây Bồi, was spoken by Vietnamese servants in French households during the colonial era.
 Since the end of the Vietnam War in 1975, the number of French-speakers in Vietnam and the number of students taking the language have declined, but French remains taught as an optional foreign language in higher education.